 This beautiful national park is located in northeastern Brazil’s Maranhão state.
 It was established in 1981 and features a 70-km long coastline and rolling white sand dunes towards the interior.
 One interesting feature of the park is the existence of temporary freshwater lagoons among the sand dunes during the rainy season.
 The lagoons are formed when rainwater collects in the valleys between the dunes and is unable to percolate underground due to the presence of impermeable rock beneath.
 The national park is home to several endangered species like the scarlet ibis, West Indian manatee, neotropical otter, and the oncilla.

-Also known as the “Smoke Falls”, this waterfall is located in Chapada Diamantina, Bahia.
+This waterfall is located in Chapada Diamantina, Bahia.
 The 340 meters tall waterfall was believed to be the tallest waterfall in the country prior to the discovery of the Cachoeira do El Dorado in the Amazon rainforest.
-The waterfall is famous for its located in an area that is frequented by adventurers.
+The waterfall is famous for its location in an area that is frequented by adventurers.
 It is nicknamed the “Smoke Falls” since the wind sprays the tiny water flow of the falls before it drops to the ground, giving it a misty appearance.
 The waterfall is not permanent and goes dry when there is low precipitation.
 Reaching the waterfall is not an easy task and requires one to traverse through remote places full of exciting challenges.

 Located in the Atlantic Ocean, 354 km off the coast of Brazil, is an archipelago of 21 islands and islets called the Fernando de Noronha.
 The main island, bearing the same name as the archipelago, is the only inhabited island in the group of islands.
 The island has an area of 18.4 square km and a population of around 2,718 individuals.
 The islands here have excellent beaches and offer great snorkeling and swimming opportunities.
 More than 200 species of fish and other marine fauna are found in the offshore waters of the archipelago.
 The Praia da Atalaia is a unique tidal pool that allows visitors to swim along with hundreds of lobsters, fish, and even octopuses.

 No list of Brazil’s top natural wonders can be complete without mentioning the Amazon rainforest.
-It is regarded as the lungs of our planet and is truly a natural wonder.
+It is regarded as the lungs of our planet.
 The Amazon is one of the world’s least explored places and despite human intrusions, a significant portion of the forest is yet untouched by modern humans.
 The Amazon rainforest is host to an incredible diversity of wildlife.
+One in 10 species known to us are found in the Amazon rainforest.
 About 390 billion individual trees belonging to over 16,000 species grow in this rainforest.
-Nearly 2.5 million insect species, 2,200 fishes, 1,294 species of birds, and hundreds of mammalian, reptilian, and amphibian species live in the amazing forest.
+Nearly 2.5 million insect species, 2,200 fishes, 1,294 species of birds, and hundreds of mammalian, reptilian, and amphibian species inhabit the Amazon.